awalga/eosio-cmake/README.md

 This project provides cmake scripts and attempts to mimic CMake build patterns while targeting eosio wasm compiler.
 Altough a cross compiler would be the ultimate solution, here we provide a simpler version based on cmake scripts.

-This project was inspired on work from [InfiniteXLabs](https://github.com/infiniteXLabs/default-template), this project allows you to work within an IDE compatible with cmake (eg Clion).
-It allows you to have multiple contract within the same contracts, link agaist headers and libraries installed on your system (you dont need to copy header file to your project).
+This project was inspired on work from [InfiniteXLabs](https://github.com/infiniteXLabs/default-template).
+The added value of our version is :
+ - work within an IDE compatible with cmake (eg Clion).
+ - have multiple contract within the same contracts,
+ - import and link agaist headers and libraries installed on your system (you do not need to copy header file to your project or recompile eoslibc within your project).

 ## Prerequisites